IBM/event-streams/_2019.2.1/02-installing/06-configuring.md

 Field  | Description  | Default
 --|---|--
 **Enable message indexing**  | Set whether to enable message indexing to enhance browsing the messages on topics. | `Selected (true)`
 **CPU request for Elastic Search nodes** | The minimum required CPU core for each Elastic Search node.
-Specify integers, fractions (for example, 0.5), or millicore values(for example, 100m, where 100m is equivalent to .1 core).  | `500m`
+Specify integers, fractions (for example, 0.5), or millicore values (for example, 100m, where 100m is equivalent to .1 core).  | `500m`
+**CPU limit for Elastic Search nodes**  | The maximum amount of CPU core allocated to each Elastic Search node.
+Specify integers, fractions (for example, 0.5), or millicores values (for example, 100m, where 100m is equivalent to .1 core).  |  `1000m`
-**Memory request for Elastic Search nodes**  | The minimum memory for each Elastic Search node in bytes.
+**Memory request for Elastic Search nodes**  | The minimum amount of memory required for each Elastic Search node in bytes.
 Specify integers with one of these suffixes: E, P, T, G, M, K, or power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.  | `2Gi`
-**CPU limit for Elastic Search nodes**  | The maximum amount of CPU core allocated for each Elastic Search node.
-Specify integers, fractions (for example, 0.5), or millicores values(for example, 100m, where 100m is equivalent to .1 core).  |  `1000m`
-**Memory limits for Elastic Search nodes**  | The maximum amount of memory allocated for each Elastic Search node in bytes.
+**Memory limits for Elastic Search nodes**  | The maximum amount of memory allocated to each Elastic Search node in bytes.
 Specify integers with suffixes: E, P, T, G, M, K, or power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.  | `4Gi`

 ### Geo-replication settings